2025–26 Sylhet Titans season

-The 2025-26 season is the 11th season for the Bangladesh Premier League franchise Sylhet Titans.
-They are one of the five teams that are going to participate in this season.
+The 2025–26 season is the 11th season for the Bangladesh Premier League franchise Sylhet Titans.
+They were one of the six teams participating in the contest that season.
 They are yet to win the title and were runners-up only once in the 2023 season.
-This franchise is now owned by Cricket With Sami who got the ownership of this franchise on November 2025.
+This franchise is now owned by Cricket With Sami who got the ownership of this franchise in November 2025.